Table of Contents Show

 A home equity loan is one in which the borrower gets a one-time lump sum.
 This loan is to be repaid over a fixed term at a fixed interest rate, which means that your monthly payments will be the same month after month, year after year.
 It makes it easy to account for in your budget.
 However, you’ll be paying the home equity loan in addition to your current mortgage payment.

 - Great as a source of funds for major projects or one-time expenses

-- Comes at a fixed interest rate over a set period
+- It comes at a fixed interest rate over a set period

 - Taking one large chunk out of your equity can work against you if property values decline in your area.

 Home equity lines of credit (HELOC)Home equity lines of credit (HELOC)

 With a HELOC, you’re given a line of credit that you can draw on over a set period.
 It makes it much like a credit card.
 The beauty of this is that you’ll only be paying interest on what you borrow.
 HELOC’s usually start with a lower interest rate than a home equity loan.
 But they come with an adjustable interest rate, which will rise or fall depending on the movements of a benchmark.
 Your monthly payments will change depending on the interest rate and how much you have borrowed.
 Some lenders will allow you to carve out a portion of your HELOC loan and set it at a fixed rate.
 You’ll still be able to draw on the remaining balance at the adjustable rate.
 Some banks also offer it in two different forms:

 - One with an interest-only draw period

 With the latter option, you can pay back the loan sooner.
 When the line of credit expires, the repayments on the principal will begin.
 Once the outstanding balance and interest are paid back, the lender may or may not renew your line of credit.